apache/openoffice-org/README.md

 Note that serving the site through JBake does not properly include the SSI which means that branding, navigation, and footers will be missing.
 If you wish to set up an HTTPD server on your local you can do that too.

-Modify that script andd call `bake.sh`  with any of the [arguments you would pass to jbake](https://jbake.org/docs/2.6.4/#bake_command).
+Modify that script and call `bake.sh`  with any of the [arguments you would pass to jbake](https://jbake.org/docs/2.6.4/#bake_command).

 ## Markdown and HTML